You are here

 It’s often said that an executive is only as good as their secretary, executive assistant or personal assistant.
 Handling the day-to-day administration for a person, team or network, a secretary is the “eyes and ears” of a company, privy to unique and powerful insights about the company culture, performance and future direction.
 It can be a rewarding and exciting career path for any professional.

-A good secretary has a variety of qualities that help them succeed in a role.
+A good secretary has a variety of qualities - both hard and soft skills that help them succeed in a role.
+These qualities can be learned and developed with a little bit of dedication.
 These are just a few of them:

 What does a secretary do?

 There will always be differing elements to each secretary’s job description, but generally speaking, a secretary is responsible for supporting various aspects of the business, often taking care of administrative tasks from taking meeting notes, to managing schedules, organising events or making travel arrangements.

 It is a varied role and depends a lot on who the secretary is supporting and what type of company they are working for.
 Given that broad job description, one of the most valuable assets a secretary or business support professional can have is the ability to think on their feet.

 Secretarial and business support work is demanding and requires someone who can wear multiple hats and multitask well.